emmarshall/apls-org/README.md

 -   Proofread content pages
 -   Create r package to store functions
--   Newsletter archives - index and format listings
+-   Newsletter archives - index and format listings (include pds)
 -   TTC Education and Teaching materials
 -   How to add a new post/page write up